tilt-dev/company/user-support/README.md

 channel.

-The exterminator should determine whether the problem belongs in GitHub Issues or Clubhouse, based on whether users have noticed and who it affects, and file it in the appropriate place.
+The exterminator should determine whether the problem belongs in GitHub Issues or Shortcut, based on whether users have noticed and who it affects, and file it in the appropriate place.

 ### Request Priority